Konloch/Jaxon/README.md

 ---

 ## Jaxon vs SJC Differences
-+ Jaxon is built on top of SJC and requires it to do anything
++ Jaxon is built on top of SJC and requires it to build.
-+ Jaxon acts as a package manager for the community projects repository
++ Jaxon acts as a package manager for the community projects repository.
-+ Jaxon provides built-in packages - allowing you to easily start new projects
++ Jaxon provides built-in packages - allowing you to easily start new projects.
     + `jaxon package console`
-+ Jaxon projects use Maven to separate the modules
++ Jaxon projects use Maven to separate the modules.
-+ Jaxon provides a tool to create a Jaxon-Blank-SDK to make all Jaxon templates compatible with JetBrains tooling (Intellij)
++ Jaxon provides a tool to create a Jaxon-Blank-SDK to make all Jaxon templates compatible with JetBrains tooling.
+(Intellij)
-+ Jaxon provides a build wrapper on top of the SJC build system
++ Jaxon provides a build wrapper on top of the SJC build system.
     + `jaxon build win-exe` is the equivalent of `sjc sc -s 1m -a 4198912 -l -o boot -O #win`

 ---